Nas365/nas365.github.io/index.md

 ## Background snapshot

-**About.** Data scientist with an economics background, focused on turning real-world problems into simple, usable apps.
-I care about clean data pipelines, clear UX, and deployable ML.
+**About.** Data scientist with an economics background, focused on turning real-world problems into practical ML solutions that solve real-world problems.

 **Education.**
 • **MSc, International Economics, Finance & Development (Merit)** — University of Surrey (2020–2021)